How to Budget for Facility Maintenance

 - Any construction costs that may come up

 - An allotment for materials and inventory

 - An allotment for hiring and labor costs

 Here’s a breakdown of how you can factor these important data points into your budget for facility maintenance and get a comprehensive budget faster.

 Location of the building

 Probably the single most influencing factor is the building’s location.
 For example, hiring someone in Bowling Green, KY to perform the job of a tradesman is going to cost much less than hiring the same type of person to perform services in New York City.

-For those who need special equipment, about 10 percent of the fiscal budget should be contributed toward service contracts, and yes, a profit can still be earned at this ratio.
-Still yet, though, this should be the maximum limit for the amount of money that is directed toward the maintenance of special equipment.
+For those who need special equipment, about ten percent of the fiscal budget should be contributed toward service contracts.
+Yes, a profit can still be earned at this ratio.

 - Office supplies